gnolang/gno/docs/getting-started/using-gnokey.md

 It contains a simple `SignUp()` function, which we will call with `Run`.

 To understand how to use the `Run` message better, let's write a simple "script.gno" file.
-First create a folder which will store our script.
+First, create a folder which will store our script.

 ```bash
 └── example/